davidsneighbour/hugo-workflows/README.md

 ![DNB-Hugo/TEMPLATES](.github/github-card-light.png#gh-light-mode-only)
 <!--- CARDS END --->

-# DNB GoHugo Component / Workflows
+# David's Neighbour GoHugo Component / Workflows

 A collection of Github Actions/Workflows to optimise your work with GoHugo.